Vyral/base-template/_posts/2018-05-10-how-we-can-help-sort-out-your-taxes.md

 {% include youtube.html %}

-<center>Today’s topic isn’t the most popular, but it’s an important one.
-Let’s talk about how taxes and real estate can work together.</center>
+<center><em>Today&rsquo;s topic isn&rsquo;t the most popular, but it&rsquo;s an important one.
+Let&rsquo;s talk about how taxes and real estate can work together.</em></center>

+&nbsp;

-Today’s topic is a tough one--taxes.
+Today’s topic is a tough one–taxes.
 We just got back from our accountant and it wasn’t fun, but it’s always important to keep in mind that you have options.

 **What kind of options do people have after they’ve seen their tax accountant on tax day?** You may need to sell a home, buy a home, or pay off a mortgage sooner.